 1. Narrow Down List of Schools

 Once I had an idea of what would philosophically work for our family, my first step was to look at the list of elementary public and charter schools in Durham and choose those within reasonable distance from where I currently live and where I planned to live (central or south Durham).
 I looked at school review sites including overwhelmingly positive ones, solicited opinions from current parents online and offline, reviewed NC report cards, solicited thoughts about specific schools from staff I knew in the school system, and even engaged in/listened to general talk from everywhere including internet message boards and neighborhood parks.
-Magnet and charter schools turned out as better options simply because of their flexibility in curriculum and geographic eligibility (i.e. we could move to another part of Durham county and he would be able to stay in the same school).ONCE I had an idea of what would philosophically work for our family, my first step was to… Click To Tweet
+Magnet and charter schools turned out as better options simply because of their flexibility in curriculum and geographic eligibility (i.e. we could move to another part of Durham county and he would be able to stay in the same school).ONCE I had an idea of what would philosophically work for our family, my first step was to narrow the list of local elementary schools by reasonable commute considering moving plans.
+Click To Tweet

 2. Tour and Interact with Schools

 In the winter, I began touring schools.
 Central Park School for Children was my first tour and ended up being top of the list for my son.
 I loved the school vibe, many of his preschool classmates already attended there, their approach to curriculum and conflict resolution was great, and the environment was just warm.
 I had a very friendly interaction with a student in the hallway during my tour and that left a great impression.
 I knew that my son would thrive there, and I would be able to relate to the parents (some of whom I already knew) and be involved.
 (2015 Update: both of my sons are in this school and doing well!
 I’ll do an update before the year is out).